8 Drowsy Driving Statistics and Facts: 2024 Update

 If we go with the Center for Disease Control and Prevention definition, drowsy driving is the act of operating a motor vehicle in a state of cognitive impairment, due to lack of sleep.
 Some sources, however, simply refer to it as sleep-deprived driving or driving while micro-sleeping.

 But regardless of what definition you choose to go by, the fact that drowsy driving claims thousands of lives annually, is a fact that won’t ever change.
-In this article, we take a look at stats on the:

-- Demographic of drowsy driving
+- Demographics of drowsy driving

 - Correlation between resting & drowsy driving